-- 29 The development of the TOE is applicable to phase 2 of the life cycle and can be split into two sections: - IC design - Cryptographic Support Software Development - 30 IC design: IC design takes place across two locations, the Inside Design Centre in East Kilbride Scotland (EKB), and the design centre in Rousset France (RFO).
-The main project design team is located in EKB but some modules or libraries may originate in RFO. - 31 Cryptographic Support Software Development: The Toolbox development takes place within the Inside Design Centre in France.

-32 To ensure security of both EKB and RFO, IC design takes place within a secure environment, access is controlled with full traceability.
+- 31 The development of the TOE is applicable to phase 2 of the life cycle and can be split into two sections: - IC design - Cryptographic Support Software Development - 32 IC design: IC design takes place across two locations, the Inside Design Centre in East Kilbride Scotland (EKB), and the design centre in Rousset France (RFO).
+The main project design team is located in EKB but some modules or libraries may originate in other Inside Secure design locations. - 33 Cryptographic Support Software Development: The Toolbox development takes place within the Inside Design Centre in France. - 34 To ensure security of the design centres, IC design takes place within a secure environment; access is controlled with full traceability.
 A dedicated security person is on site at all times.
-The IC and Toolbox development is achieved using appropriate development tools running on a secure network, all access to tools and data are controlled using appropriate restrictions and passwords, the full details are shown within the evidence provided for the ALC class.
-On completion of the design database, the data is transferred from EKB Design to RFO Dataprep to allow for generation of the Photomasks used to manufacture the TOE.
+The IC and Toolbox development is achieved using appropriate development tools running on a secure network.
+All access to tools and data are controlled using appropriate restrictions and passwords.
+The full details are shown within the evidence provided for the ALC class.
+On completion of the design database, the data is transferred from Design to Dataprep to allow for generation of the Photomasks used to manufacture the TOE.

-1.4.3.4 Phase 3 IC Manufacturing
+Phase 3 IC Manufacturing

-- 33 The IC manufacturing falls into three sections - Dataprep and Mask Shop - Wafer Fab - Testing - 34 Dataprep and Mask Shop: The design database is delivered from the design centre to the Dataprep team within Inside Rousset France (RFO).
+- 35 The IC manufacturing falls into three sections - Dataprep and Mask Shop - Wafer Fab - Testing - 36 Dataprep and Mask Shop: The design database is delivered from the design centre to the Dataprep team within Inside.
 This delivery and acceptance process and associated outputs are delivered as part of the evidence provided for the ALC class.
 The Photomasks used to manufacture the TOE are created by the Mask Shop.
+Data is transferred from Inside Secure to the Mask Shop by secure FTP.
 Once created the Photomasks are transferred to the Wafer Fab by a secure approved carrier.
-This transfer includes tamper evidence and full traceability. - 35 Wafer Fab: The TOE is manufactured within a Wafer Fabrication facility.
+This transfer includes tamper evidence and full traceability. - 37 Wafer Fab: The TOE is manufactured within a Wafer Fabrication facility.
 The fabrication process occurs within the secure facility, as with the protection mechanisms in place in Phase 2 access to the fabrication facility is restricted.
 The batches are controlled using a tracking database to ensure that there is traceability of wafers at all times (including rejected wafers/dies).
-On completion of the fabrication process the wafers are transferred to the Atmel test facility for test and prepersonalisation.
-Transfer is by a secure carrier, includes tamper evidence, and has full traceability. - 36 Testing: The Atmel Test Centre is located in Laguna Philippines (ACP).
-This stage of the process includes production testing (refer to ATE evidence), pre-personalisation, configuration of the security functionality, wafer thinning and saw.
-The ACP facility has a controlled environment, access is restricted with full traceability, and dedicated security personnel are on site at all times.
+On completion of the fabrication process, the wafers are transferred to the test facility for test and pre-personalisation.
+Transfer is by a secure carrier, includes tamper evidence, and has full traceability. - Testing: This stage of the process includes production testing (refer to ATE evidence), pre-personalisation, configuration of the security functionality, wafer thinning and saw.
+The test facility has a controlled environment, access is restricted with full traceability, and dedicated security personnel are on site at all times.